omercancalim/speech-recognition-system/README.md

 # Speech Recognition System

-This repository contains scripts for processing `.flac` audio files using speech recognition, comparing transcriptions with reference data, and converting `.txt` files to `.csv` format.
+This repository contains scripts for processing `.flac` audio files using speech recognition, get similarity score by comparing transcriptions with reference data, and converting `.txt` files to `.csv` format.

 ## Setup